neelu575/Assignment5-docker/README.md

 To run this app in docker conainer, follow these steps:

--In the docker terminal, use command "touch Dockerfile" to create the Dockerfile and setup the environment of the docker file.
+-in the docker terminal, use command "touch Dockerfile" to create the Dockerfile and setup the environment of the docker file.

 -Create Docker Image by running : "docker build -t docker-nodejs ."